Dynatrace/perform-2022-hotday/performanceEngineering-as-a-Self-Service-main/content/01_Prep/index.md

 ## Welcome to Dynatrace HotDay

-Today's lab work will cover how performance engineers can leverage Dynatrace thoughtout the CI/CD lifecycle.
+Today we will cover how performance engineers can leverage Dynatrace thoughtout the CI/CD lifecycle.

-During this course we will cover:
+During this course you will learn:

 1. Load Test setup and Analysis
-2. Dynatrace SLOs
+1. Dynatrace SLOs
-3. Integrating Jmeter / Load Test Harness
+1. Integrating Jmeter / Load Test Harness
-4. What is Keptn
+1. Automated Performance testing
-5. Dynatrace Cloud Automation
+1. SLI/SLO Dashboards
-6. SLI/SLO Dashboards
+1. Dynatrace Cloud Automation
-7. Dynatrace Release Monitoring
+1. Dynatrace Release Monitoring

 Projects used for this Session
 - [Keptn](https://keptn.sh/)